SheldonCoulson99/RegionAttention_Segmentation/README.md

 | Jingjie Xu   | z5442663 | UI Frontend, Model designer, Model developer                                 | z5442663@ad.unsw.edu.au |
 | Yanping Liu  | z5437486 | UI Backend, System deployment, Model developer                               | z5437486@ad.unsw.edu.au |

+### The pre-trained models in the UDTransNet and LViT is too large to push onto GitHub.
+### So, all the pretrained models are avaliable [here](https://drive.google.com/drive/folders/1C7sCpqvhX-r5zkz1Z06PvnTGbn66qa8Q?usp=drive_link)
+### For LViT, please put the pre-trained model in this path: `ImageSegmentation/segmentation/LViT/MoNuSeg/Test_session_MoNuSeg_lvit/models/`
+### For UDTransNet MoNuSeg, please put the pre-trained model in this path: `ImageSegmentation/segmentation/UDTransNet/MoNuSeg_kfold/UDTransNet/Test_session_MoNuSeg/models/fold_1/`
+### For UDTransNet ISIC18, please put the pre-trained model in this path: `ImageSegmentation/segmentation/UDTransNet/ISIC18_kfold/UDTransNet/Test_session_ISIC18/models/fold_1/`
+### For DCSAU-Net, please put the pre-trained model in this path: `ImageSegmentation/segmentation/DCSAU-Net/save_models/`

 ## 1. Prerequisites:

 ### 1) Docker: Use the newest version of Docker.
 It can be downloaded from this link: https://www.docker.com/